dsoto/WP19/outline.md

 ## Modeled fuel estimation

 - We model the cost per kWh of generation on these microgrids assuming the generators perform according to the datasheets for the observed loads.
-    - We use 9 specification sheets for a generators of similar size from a leading manufacturer
+    - We use nice specification sheets for generators of similar size from three manufacturers.
-    - All specification sheets report fuel use at 50%, 75%, and 100% of the full load.
+    - All specification sheets report fuel use in liters per kWh while delivering power equal to 50%, 75%, and 100% of the rated load.
     - Some sheets also specify fuel use at 25% of the full load.
     - We assume a linear relationship between fuel use and generator load as well as fuel use and the rated generator size.
     - I create a dataset of the expected fuel consumption for several generators as a function of the delivered load and maximum power output.